WICG/trust-token-api/ISSUER_PROTOCOL.md

 ### Issuer Key Commitments

-A Trust Token issuer should have an endpoint at a publicly accessible secure URL (HTTPS) that serves the current key commitments used in the Trust Token protocol.
+A Private State Token issuer should have an endpoint at a publicly accessible secure URL (HTTPS) that serves the current key commitments used in the Private State Token protocol.
 Requests to this endpoint should result in a JSON response of the following format:

 ```
 Key commitment result
 {
   <protocol_version>: {
-    "protocol_version": <protocol version as a string, "TrustTokenV3PMB" or "TrustTokenV3VOPRF" for this>,
+    "protocol_version": <protocol version as a string, "PrivateStateTokenV3PMB" or "PrivateStateTokenV3VOPRF" for this>,
     "id": <key commitment identifier, as a monotonically increasing integer>
     "batchsize": <batch size>,
     "keys": {
-      <keyID>: { "Y": <base64-encoded TrustTokenPublicKey>,
+      <keyID>: { "Y": <base64-encoded PrivateStateTokenPublicKey>,
                          "expiry": <key expiry, encoded as a string representation of
                                     an integer timestamp in microseconds since the Unix
                                     epoch> },